johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 <br/><br/>
 <br/><br/>
 ## REQUIREMENTS
-A computer running on Linux OS and has conda installed.
-If you don't have conda installed, look below for info.
+A computer running on Linux OS and has ['Conda'](https://docs.conda.io/en/latest/) installed.
+If you don't have Conda installed, look below for info.
 The tutorial should be a ble to run in a personal computer, but I would suggest running it on a server machine.
-If your server is using a queing system like slurm, I would suggest running the tutorial in an 'interactive session', instead of submitting job queues.
+If your server is using a queing system like ["Slurm"](https://slurm.schedmd.com/documentation.html), I would suggest running the tutorial in an 'interactive session', instead of submitting job queues.
 In those cases I would also suggest using 32+ GB of RAM for your session, along with a lengthy time limit of 2+ hours.
 Furthermore, regardless of server or presonal machine, I would suggest having at least a disc space of 20GB or more.
 Using module number 2 can also require much greater disc space (100+ GB), but that depends on the size of the genomic data you want to translate, so thats optional.

 <br/><br/>